jeffreycwitt/hn202/docs/class-12.md

 * We discussed the concept of "otherness" as a philosophical and psychological concept and noted how "otherness" by itself cannot explain "hostility".
 * This led to questions about contributing factors that lead to different orientations toward "otherness".
-* Then we looked closer at how Crusading Ideology contributed to a transformation of how Jewish communities were defined as "other" and the effect this identity had on their historical "protected" status.
+* Then we looked closer at how Crusading ideology contributed to a transformation of how Jewish communities were defined as "other" and the effect this identity had on their historical "protected" status.
 * Finally, we surveyed some of the after-effects of this transformed status: the loss of this protection and its long echoes into the present day.

 # What's Next